tenzir/events/README.md

 Download slides from all events as PDF:

+- [Suricon 2021][suricon21]
 - [Suricon 2019][suricon19]
 - [Zeek Workshop Europe 2019][zeekshop19]
 - [DFN Conference on Security in Networked Systems][dfnconf19]
 - [BroCon 2018][brocon18]

+## Suricon - November 2021

+At [Suricon 2021](https://suricon.net/suricon-2021-boston/) in Boston, we co-presented with [DCSO](https://github.com/dcso) on a production architecture for threat-intelligence-based detection that unifies historical and live alerting.
+The architecture leverages [VAST](https://github.com/tenzir/vast) as embedded telemetry engine to deliver historical metadata as via [Threat Bus](https://github.com/tenzir/threatbus), such that they appear as an `alert` event that is indistinguishable from a live alert.

 ## Suricon - October 2019

-At the [Suricon](https://suricon.net) in Amsterdam, we demonstrated how to pivot between different network telemetry with [VAST][vast].
+At [Suricon 2019](https://suricon.net/suricon-2019-amsterdam/) in Amsterdam, we demonstrated how to pivot between different network telemetry with [VAST][vast].
 In particular, we showed how one can extract the PCAP packets corresponding to a specific Suricata alert.
 The idea is model VAST's schema as a graph, where edges correspond to different types and edges exist if it is possible to join over a common record field.
 Users just express the pivot destination, e.g., *"give me all PCAPs for alerts with severity N of type X"*.

 ## Zeek Workshop Europe - Apr 2019